adamflasse/API_Deployment/README.md

 ## JSON File preprocessing

 The Api accepts a posted JSON file.
 We have to work the data so it can fit the features to predict the price of the house.
-The JSON format is the folling:
+The JSON format is the following:

 ```
 {